siyuanwu99/siyuanwu99/README.md

 - ⚡ Fun fact: ...
 -->
 - ✨ Let's explore something interesting together~
-- 🔭 I am pursuing my MSc Robotics degree 🏫️  at [Technische Universiteit Delft (MSc Robotics)](https://www.tudelft.nl/onderwijs/opleidingen/masters/rb/msc-robotics/).
+- 🔭 I started my MSc Robotics study 🏫️ at [Technische Universiteit Delft (MSc Robotics)](https://www.tudelft.nl/onderwijs/opleidingen/masters/rb/msc-robotics/) this autumn.
-- 🌱 I’m currently working in **motion planning**, **event-based vision**, supervised by Dr. Fei Gao, at [ZJU-FAST](http://www.zju-fast.com/) lab, Zhejiang University. *We are sincerely doing really cool things to push the boundary of quadrotors here!*
+- 🌱 Previously I worked in **motion planning**, **event-based vision** as my bachelor thesis, supervised by Dr. Fei Gao, at [ZJU-FAST](http://www.zju-fast.com/) lab, Zhejiang University. *We are sincerely doing really cool things to push the boundary of quadrotors here!*
 - 🤔 I’m looking for PhD positions in robotics.
 If you are interested in my background and have some available positions, please let me know!!! 😄️
 - 🖋️ I'm open to any discussions.
 If you have any question about robotics, please feel free to contact me. 📫 [siyuanwu99@gmail.com](mailto:siyuanwu99@gmail.com)